-For research purposes, the 6-digit Harmonized Tariff System code prefix is 220190 for ice, snow and ordinary natural water.
+For research purposes, the 6-digit Harmonized Tariff System code prefix is 220200 for ice, snow and ordinary natural water.
 Commodities under this sub-code exclude sugar, other sweeteners or flavorings.

 Water and Ice Exports by Country